Report for Oxidation States of Vanadium

 Scientific papers are typically written in the passive voice, and your paper is to be written following this convention.
 Your paper is to be typed using 1" top and bottom margins and 1.5" left and right margins.
 You must use a sarif style font (sarif fonts are easier to read for a typed document, and sans sarif fonts are better for projection).
-If you don't know wat a sarif style font is, you should look it up!
-You will submit your paper in electronic form via a Moodle upload.
+If you don't know what a sarif style font is, you should look it up!
+You will submit your paper in electronic form as a pdf via a Moodle upload.
 Any information that is not general knowledge, must contain a footnote citation.
 Any web citations other than images you might choose to use, must be from scholarly sites (images not in the creative commons must have citations).
 Citations are to be indicated in the body of the paper by superscript numbers.
 Refer to the "ACS Style Guide", a copy of which is in the Hamersly Library Reference Room, to see how these numbers are to be placed in your text.
 The citations themselve are to be located as reference lists at the end of your report.
-Your references must follow the format shown in "The ACS Style Guide."
-Part 2.
-Style Guidelines (3rd edition; also found in other areas of the 2nd edition) is a part of the style guide with which you should become familiar.
+Your references must follow the format shown in "The ACS Style Guide 3rd Edition (Chapter 14)."
+Part 2 Style Guidelinesd is a section of the style guide with which you should become familiar.
 In this section will find chapters covering proper grammar, punctuation and spelling for chemical writing; proper formatting for tables and figures; how to properly write numbers and units of measure; etc along with how to write references.
 Part of your assignment is to review these parts of the style guide.
 Aside: this is a reference book that you should have in your professional library.
 It can be purchased new or used from Amazon fairly reasonably....you will need it for seminar as well.

 Include the following in your report: